The0xSec/second-brains/content/index.md

 title: Welcome, Traveler.
 ---

 My name is 0x.
-You are about to enter the [[thoughts/digital-garden | dark forest of thought]]
+You are about to enter the [[thoughts/digitalgarden|dark forest of thought]]